Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability occurs when the firmware incorrectly sends disassociation frames to the STA interface during client disconnections from the AP interface.
-This triggers kernel warnings as the STA interface processes disconnect events that don't apply to it.
-The issue manifests in the cfg80211processdisassoc function, causing WARN_ON() triggers in the MLME layer (NVD Database).
+The vulnerability occurs when the firmware incorrectly sends disassociation frames to the STA interface when clients disconnect from the AP interface.
+This results in kernel warnings as the STA interface processes disconnect events that don't apply to it.
+The issue has been assigned a CVSS 3.1 score of 4.3 (AV:A/AC:L/PR:N/UI:N/S:U/C:N/I:N/A:L) indicating a low severity level.
+The vulnerability is classified under CWE-20 (Improper Input Validation) (Red Hat).

-A fix has been implemented that adds validation in the STA receive path to verify that disassoc/deauth frames originate from the connected AP.
-Frames that fail this check are discarded early, preventing them from reaching the MLME layer.
-The filtering logic is similar to that used in the ieee80211rxmgmt_disassoc() function in mac80211 (NVD Database).
+The fix involves adding validation in the STA receive path to verify that disassoc/deauth frames originate from the connected AP.
+Frames that fail this check are discarded early, preventing them from reaching the MLME layer and triggering WARN_ON().
+The filtering logic is similar to that used in the ieee80211_rx_mgmt_disassoc() function in mac80211, which drops disassoc frames that don't match the current BSSID.
+The fix has been tested on 8997 with FW 16.68.1.p197 (NVD).

 Source: This report was generated using AI